“Why don’t my sunset photos look like what I saw that day?”

 I like to say that this rule is more of a guideline than a rule because some subject matters can be successfully imaged in other compositions.
 It’s good to know the old school rules, though, even when using smartphones or automated cameras.
 Curved or S lines is another good composition rule to know.

 Other filters that prove beneficial for the best sunset pictures are polarizers.
 These can eliminate or reduce reflections off of glass, water, and even some vegetation.
-There are even special effects, such as a star filter, to take advantage of sun flare in a creative way.
+There are even special effects, such as a starburst effect filter, to take advantage of sun flare in a creative way.

 Using Flash and Reflectors